Caostick/DwarvenFramework/DwarfRender/README.md

-# DwarfRenderer (Very WIP.
-Unusable atm)
+# DwarfRender
-DwarvenFramework module to provide game rendering.
+DwarvenFramework module to provide simple interface for rendering.

 Dependencies:
 =============